The G8TMV CTCSS encoder board

 in the sequence.
 The 'Down' button steps in the opposite direction.
 Each time a new

-tone is selected, and at power up, the LED annunciates
+tone is selected, and at power up, the LED and or buzzer output annunciates

 the code letter for the tone in morse code.